kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 firmware upgrade process.

 The bootloader solution requires an area of flash memory to swap application images during the firmware upgrade.
-The Nordic devices use an external memory chip for this purpose.
+Nordic Semiconductor devices use an external memory chip for this purpose.
 The memory chip communicates with the microcontroller through the QSPI bus.